JoshuaWise/jellypromise/README.md

 If any promises yielded by `iterable` are rejected, or if `callback` throws, or if `callback` returns a rejected promise, then the returned promise will be rejected and iteration is stopped.

 This function allows you to potentially iterate indefinitely (if `iterable` never stops producing values).
-Each iteration takes place asynchronously, so the program will never be blocked by infinite iteration.
+As long as each iteration involves an asynchronous operation, the program will never be blocked by infinite iteration.

 ### *static* Promise.isPromise(*value*) -> *boolean*